-If this project does not qualify as a Disadvantaged Community, applicant may and move onto question 2.
+If this project does not qualify as a Disadvantaged Community, the applicant will skip this question move on to question 2.

-If the applicant checked the box for "This project does not qualify as a Disadvantaged Community" the score for Question #1 will be zero "0".
+If the applicant checked the box for "This project does not qualify as a Disadvantaged Community," the score for Question #1 will be zero "0".

-A. Map of Project Boundaries, Access and Destination (0 points): Required
+A. Map of Project Boundaries, Access, and Destinations (0 points): Required

-Provide a scaled map showing the boundaries of the proposed project, the geographic boundaries of the disadvantaged community, and disadvantaged community access point(s) and destinations that the project is benefiting.
+Provide a scaled map showing the boundaries of the proposed project, the geographic boundaries of the disadvantaged community, disadvantaged community access point(s), and destinations that the project is benefiting.